Claude Code Plugin · FSL-1.1

 3. TDD auto-runs

-Plan-approved hook delegates to the /zensu:tdd skill in the main thread.
+Plan-approved hook asks whether to run /zensu:tdd, then delegates on yes — in the main thread.

 /zensu:tddhook